Children Travelling Alone

-|12-15 years (inclusive)||12-15 years (inclusive)||Unaccompanied travel only permitted at the request of their parent or guardian.
+|12-15 years (inclusive)||12-15 years (inclusive)||A parent or guardian may request that the passenger travels as an Unaccompanied Minor.
+Qantas Unaccompanied Minor Travel Documentation must be completed by the parent or guardian.
 If no request is made, there will be no special arrangements.|

-Full name and date of birth of the minor;
+Full name and date of birth of the minor:

 - Purpose of travel;

-- Full name and contact details of the undersigned adult along with details of their relationship
+- Full name and contact details of the undersigned adult along with details of their relationship to the minor;

 - Full name and contact details of the adult who will collect the minor at the final destination.